-Sadly, there are children facing homelessness in Long Beach, California.
-Precious Lambs was formed to educate, support and enrich these kids in their daily lives.
+Sadly, there are children facing homelessness all over the country, including Southern California.
+Precious Lamb was formed to educate, support and enrich these kids in their daily lives and provide a safe place for them to learn and thrive.
 Precious Lamb Preschool is available free of charge to children of homeless parents in Long Beach.

 Founder Sharalyn Croft dreamt up Precious Lamb Preschool long before they opened their doors in 2002.
 After working in private preschools for some time, noticing the quality care and low child-to-teacher ratio, she asked herself, “Why doesn’t this exist for poor families?”
 She began to develop a school with all the advantages of a top private school, but without the cost.
 She soon learned that in the local homeless shelters, there was a serious need for just her kind of program.
 That’s when Sharalyn knew the school wasn’t just her dream, it was a Godsend for many families.
 She knew it must be opened exclusively to families living in shelters.
 Precious Lamb began looking for a home in 1999, and First Lutheran Church near downtown Long Beach answered their call and welcomed them in.
 Since 2002, Precious Lamb has served hundreds of Long Beach families.